Calibrate Your Car

 This program is released as Java source code which you can run in any standard Java development environment.
 It is designed to work with FakeFirmata (FF, included) to test your autonomous vehicle software apart from controlling any physical car, but also can be used in your car while your software (in LP) is controlling your car's servos through FF.
 FF in turn works with the "JavaSimpleSerialConnector" serial port implementation (or any other compatible API) to send serial port commands to the Arduino daughter board included with the LattePanda computer, at the same time it feeds the same commands to TrakSim.
 In a Java development environment other than LP, use package "noJSSC" (also included) to run the simulator as a stand-alone.

-This is not a commercial product and does not attempt to present a photo-realistic image, but rather that the pixels are comparable to what a real image might look like to the real camera in a physical autonomous car, so that self-driving car software should behave the same.
+TrakSim is not a commercial product and does not attempt to present a photo-realistic image, but rather that the pixels are comparable to what a real image might look like to the real camera in a physical autonomous car, so that self-driving car software should behave the same.
 It's pretty rough around the edges -- literally: the simulated track has jagged edges.
 If you enable the checkerboard option, even the squares have jagged edges, mostly due to round-off error in the computations and the fact that this is all done in ordinary Java and not on some super-fast high-resolution graphics engine.
 That's not bad, in the real world streets don't have nice straight edges either, and your autonomous car needs to deal with it.

 TrakSim is copyright 2018 Itty Bitty Computers and released to the public as open source "as is" and (like every other software product, whether you get it free or pay for it) it has no warranties at all.
 Compile it with your self-driving code.
 If you have problems, ask me or fix it yourself.
 The distributed version ran at least once on the LP and seemed to match what the same code did on a real track.